cferdinandi/adventure/content/adventures/lacey-the-luck-dragon.md

+## Questions

+- What do you know about baby dragons?
+- Where are they're likely to have gone to or that could be especially dangerous?
+- What kinds of dangers does Lacey the Luck Dragon protect the village from?
+- Is there anyone else who might be looking for the baby dragons?
+- [_In Game_] Why do the goblins want to take over the village?
+- [_In Game_] What is the shopkeeper planning to do with the dragon?

 ## Locations, Events & Monsters

 {{<details summary="The Forest." blurb="Tall trees and tangles of vines provide ample places for baby dragons to get stuck." margin="">}}